braintree/braintree-android-drop-in/CONTRIBUTING.md

 * [Add an issue](https://github.com/braintree/braintree-android-drop-in/issues)
 * [Contact us](README.md#feedback) with feedback

+__Note on Translations:__ We cannot accept language translation requests.
+We only support language translations provided to us via PayPal.

 ## Development

 Clone this repo and open it with Android Studio.